-The Federal Work-Study program provides jobs for undergraduate students who have established financial need through the submission of the FAFSA.
-The FAFSA must be received by the federal processor by March 1 for freshmen and April 1 for upperclassmen to receive priority consideration.
+The Federal Work-Study program provides jobs for undergraduate and graduate students who have established financial need through the submission of the FAFSA.
+The FAFSA must be received by the federal processor by March 1 for freshmen and April 1 for upperclassmen and graduate students to receive priority consideration.
 Students who wish to continue as FWS employees must reapply annually.

 Federal Work-Study assistance will be awarded first to those with the greatest amount of financial need if demand exceeds available funds.
 Students must be enrolled full time and maintain satisfactory academic progress to receive Federal Work-Study financial assistance.Students are paid semimonthly, and paychecks are automatically deposited into students' bank accounts.
 Since Work-Study earnings are paid directly to students, the money cannot be credited to student accounts for satisfaction of University charges.